theoboldalex/theoboldalex.github.io/content/posts/terraform_in_five_minutes.md

 it is syntactically valid code.
 A good time saver if you plan to run your configuration through a CI/CD process.
 Save time and money by validating your code locally before you push to your remote.

-`terraform plan` will print out the execution and deployment plan for you defined infrastructure.
-This is useful for understanding you application and the resources that will be deployed when we apply our changes.
+`terraform plan` will print out the execution and deployment plan for your defined infrastructure.
+This is useful for understanding your application and the resources that will be deployed when we apply our changes.

 Finally, `terraform apply` will deploy the plan's resources.
 Once this command runs successfully, you should be able to see your resources